open-ephys/ephys-course/source/EEA/exday2TA.rst

    3D: Gold plated electrode circuit: the increased capacitance decreases impedance.
 Circuit here: https://tinyurl.com/y6p3trme.
 Students can get impedance and capacitance mixed up and forget they go in opposite directions.

-Drawing Current
+Recording Circuit
 ***********************************
-Let's do a recording!
-We'll take our electrode, and attach it through a long wire to a recording system.
+To actually perform a recording, we will have to attach the electrode to the rest of an acquisition system.
 The recording system has an analog to digital converter (ADC), and a recording computer.
 The leakage resistance here is where the recording system is connected to ground.

 .. image:: ../_static/images/EEA/day2withac.png
   :align: center